grscheller/scheller-linux-archive/info/Web/README.md

 started using web browsers, the web was organized via directory sites.
 Your "homepage" was just your private starting point into these.
-When search engines emerged, everyone started using one as their "homepage."
-"Homepages" became personal websites on school and ISP webservers.
+When search engines emerged, may people started using one as their homepage.
+Homepages became personal websites on school and ISP webservers.
 Social media more or less did these in.
 Modern search engines rank these personal homepages so low, they might as well not exist.
 Beware the filter bubble.